aws-samples/fleet-management-on-amazon-eks-workshop/validation-frameworks/policy-testing/README.md

 If the test passes, you should see output indicating that both steps were successful.
 This means:

-1. The ClusterRole was successfully applied.
-2. The Kyverno policy was successfully created and is in a "Ready" state.
+- The Kyverno policy was successfully created and is in a "Ready" state.

 ### Interpreting the Results

 A successful test run indicates that:

-1. The necessary RBAC permissions are in place for Kyverno to perform its operations.
-2. The policy for mutating Deployments based on Secret updates is correctly defined and active.
+- The policy for mutating Deployments based on Secret updates is correctly defined and active.

 ### Next Steps